Existence and regularity of source-type self-similar solutions for stable thin-film equations: Abstract

 \section{Abstract}

-We investigate the existence and the boundary regularity of source-type self-similar solutions to the thin-film equation $h_t=-(h^nh_{zzz})_z+(h^{n+3})_{zz},$ $ t>0,\; z\in \R;\; h(0,z)= \M \delta$ where $n\in (3/2,3),\; \M > 0$ and $\delta$ is the Dirac mass at the origin.
-It is known that the leading order expansion near the edge of the support coincides with that of a travelling-wave solution for the standard thin-film equation: $h_t=-(h^nh_{zzz})_z$.
-In this paper we sharpen this result, proving that the higher order corrections are analytic with respect to three variables: the first one is just the spacial variable, whereas the second and third (except for $n = 2$) are irrational powers of it.
-It is known that this third order term does not appear for the thin-film equation without gravity.
+We investigate the existence and the boundary regularity of source-type self-similar solutions to the thin-film equation $h_t=-(h^nh_{zzz})_z+(h^{n+3})_{zz},$ $ t>0,\; z\in \R;\; h(0,z)= \M \delta(z)$ where $n\in (3/2,3),\; \M > 0$ and $\delta$ is the Dirac mass at the origin.
+It is known that the leading order expansion near the edge of the support coincides with that of a traveling-wave solution for the standard thin-film equation: $h_t=-(h^nh_{zzz})_z$.
+In this paper we sharpen this result, proving that the higher order corrections are analytic with respect to three variables: the first one is just the {spatial} variable, whereas the second and the third (except for $n = 2$) are irrational powers of it.
+It is known that this third variable does not appear for the thin-film equation without gravity.